Leslie Bonnet: Chinese mission

-Later in 1943, he was asked by Group Captain "Daddy" Dawes (Head of Officers Postings at Bomber Command) and Air Marshal Saundby to be part of an RAF Training Mission to Chengtu in China under Air Vice Marshal Pattinson.
+Later in 1943, he was asked by Group Captain "Daddy" Dawes (Head of Officers Postings at Bomber Command) and Air Marshal Saundby to be part of an RAF Training Mission to RAF Chengtu in China under Air Vice Marshal Pattinson.
 The aim of the mission was to train the Chinese Air Force to operate as an independent service, rather than a branch of the Army as previously.
 Unofficially, the Chinese invited the British to counteract the influence of the Americans, who were establishing themselves in China in strength.
 Bonnet worked hard to improve the administration of the service – when he arrived, he found that their filing system consisted of only one file entitled "General Matters".
 He learnt Chinese and became a great enthusiast for traditional Chinese drama.
 "At first the Chinese gave him the name 'Pa-nai' (the industrious professor) but soon this was changed to 'Pa-na-ta' (he who is susceptible to every moral influence)" The Mission eventually succeeded in making the Chinese Air Force an effective fighting Force; however, it later deserted to the Communist forces.
 Bonnet was also briefly captain of the Chinese Air Force football team.